debasish-raychawdhuri/ethbot/README.md

 ```bash
 nodejs command.js hit
 ```
 It will take around 5 minutes for all the bots to start the attack.
-Each bot sends on request every second.
+Each bot sends one request every second.

 The attack can be stopped using the following command from inside botxx1 -